sudoskys/StableDiffusionBook/docs/install/WebUi/launch.en.md

 Add the `sd_hypernetwork` and `CLIP_stop_at_last_layers` fields to the `Quicksettings list` settings on the settings page, click the button at the top of the page to save, restart webui, and you'll see a quick switch option at the top of the Ui.

+!!! tip
+    Need more quick switches?

+    Provided you are able to read the Python source code, you can refer to [here](https://github.com/AUTOMATIC1111/stable-diffusion-webui/blob/master/modules/shared.py) for more information about the setting name defined.

+    They usually exist on the key of dicts whose values are instances of `OptionInfo`.

 ## Multilanguage/Localization